RonanQuill96/Portfolio/README.md

 This is portfolio containing some of my personal projects with a focus on C++ and computer graphics.

-I can be contacted at RonanQuill96@gmail.com to discuss any opportunities that you have availabel.
+I can be contacted at RonanQuill96@gmail.com to discuss any opportunities that you have available.

 # Portfolio Breakdown